cando/slides/presentations/programming_with_algebra/index.md

 <!--
 functional programming is just compose functions, compose and compose again.
 No mutable data.
-Pure functions.
-Don't throw exceptions, don't use (global) state.
+Deterministict and Pure functions (no side effects).
+Bla blah

 So why study category theory?